Most recently updated on January 27, 2024

 Its economy relies heavily on maritime industries as well as manufacturing and finance, in particular insurance.
 The fishing outfits are somewhat protected here as Long Island Sound provides a buffer from the brunt of most Atlantic storms.
 Oysters, crabs, clams and lobsters are harvested from its waters.

-The town of Greenwich is where we begin today’s virtual journey.
+The town of Greenwich is where we begin today’s journey.

-This is where the Gold Coast of Connecticut begins.
+This is where the Gold Coast of Connecticut starts.
 This coastline is a string of higher income communities that look out over the shoreline.

-Greenwich has a population of 63,000 people.
-Its median annual household income is $180,000 and the average home costs $1.7 million.
+Greenwich has a population of almost 14,000 people.
+Its median annual household income is $128,000 and the average home costs $1.9 million.
 Greenwich, however, is not the highest roller on the Gold Coast.
 We’ll pass through some of those later.

 In 1848, the railroads arrived, reducing travel to New York to one hour as opposed to one day by boat, horse or stagecoach.
 The quicker transportation encouraged wealthy New Yorkers to build summer homes here.
 The infamous William “Boss” Tweed even built a casino in the region.

 In the 1900s, Greenwich became more of a suburban community.
 Interstate 95 was built in the 1950s, encouraging commuters to buy houses in the area.
 Developers also built office buildings with the financial industry being a main employer.
 There are a lot of hedge fund operations now in town, prompting the nickname Wall Street East.

 There are still plenty of Italian-American families who are descendants of the immigrants who built the railroad that changed the community.

 There’s also some Revolutionary War history inside Putnam Cottage, a home that at one time served as Knapp’s Tavern, a bar frequented by soldiers in the 1700s.
 The Daughters of the American Revolution started to provide tours of the home in 2017 to educate visitors about the war against England.
 A lawsuit was filed in May 2018 by the Israel Putnam House Association over control over the historic building.
 In September 2018, an agreement was reached over the property’s management between the association and the local chapter of the Daughters.